Ministry of Human Rights (Pakistan)

 The Ministry of Human Rights (abbreviated as MoHR) is a federal government agency in Pakistan.
-The ministry is headed by Khalil Francis, the Minister for Human Rights, while A.D Khowaja serves as the Federal Secretary.
+The ministry is headed by Azam Nazeer Tarrar, the Minister for Human Rights, while Abdul Khalique Shaikh serves as the Federal Secretary.
 The historically contentious issue of human rights in Pakistan received an added emphasis from the highest leadership of Pakistan when the ministry was chipped out of the Ministry of Law and Justice on November 3, 2008.

 Recreation of ministry set up originally in 1995

 Originally the ministry was created by Prime Minister Benazir Bhutto in 1995/96, but with the dissolution of her government the ministry was downsized.
 At that time the ministry was set up as a department within the justice ministry.
 It had then 125 employees and four regional offices.
 Then, with a limited budget, the ministry worked on a case-by-case basis only seeking help from donor agencies to expand its activity.
 A prison reform program was instituted in 2000 and also a "fund for women in distress and detention" and a "relief and revolving fund" for victims of human rights violations were set up.
 According to an assessment by the United States Department of State the ministry was however not perceived as effective by human rights observers which noted specifically that the Pakistani government had failed to take follow-up action on the 1997 report of the Commission of Inquiry for Women.